bluuesz/bluuesz/README.md

 ## Interests

 - I am currently learning about functional languages.
-Haskell and Elixir.
 - Also learning about graphql.

 ## Work